PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 He swallowed hard and said, "I will."

-And then she ran off around the corner, her sandaled feel slapping the cobblestones as Relan caught flashes of her milk white thighs beneath her flowing robe.
+And then she ran off around the corner, her sandaled feel slapping the cobblestones as Relan caught flashes of her milk white thighs from beneath her flapping robe.

 When she was out of sight he rubbed his lips and smiled to himself.
 This was the start of it then.
 The grand adventure of his life that he left the village to find.

 Then the screaming started.

-# 15
+# 15 -- The Need of a Sword

-Relan rounded the corner and slipped on the cobbles.
-With inhuman dexterity and a strength that came from long days of hard work on the farm, he caught himself on his palm and shoved the upper half of his body back on to balance.
+Relan rounded the corner so fast that he lost his footing and slipped on the cobbles.
+With the a strength that came from long days of hard work on the farm, he caught himself on his palm and shoved the upper half of his body back on to balance.

-As he ran, he saw two men in black running away with Sabriella, one holding her over his shoulder, the other glaring back at him and brandishing a wickedly curved knife.
-He was pretty sure they weren't priests , the infinitely kind and forgiving, first Goddess of Mercy, Dar.
+He saw two men in black running away with Sabriella, one holding her over his shoulder, the other glaring back at him and brandishing a wickedly curved knife.
+He was pretty sure *they* weren't priests of the infinitely kind and forgiving, Dar, the first Goddess of Mercy

 On the street in front of him a third man lay on the cobbles.
 He lifted a hand weakly and called after the kidnappers.
 "Please!
 Don't hurt her," he sobbed.
 Sobbed, thought Relan?
 What weak, unmanly, unheroic behavior was this?
 Had this man not heard the sagas?
-The full-throated minstrels singing of how heroes were to act when protecting beautiful ladies in distress through acts of physical valor?
+The full-throated minstrels singing of heroes rescuing beautiful ladies in distress through acts of physical valor?
+This was not how it was done.

-Clearly, this one would be no help.
+Clearly, this man would be no help.
 Relan dashed passed him and turned the corner.
 In front of him was a long alley.
 Sabriella was nowhere to be seen.
 What sorcery was this?
-Relan ran faster, trusting that if the hero was pure of heart, he would come through okay in the end.
+Relan ran faster, trusting that if the hero was pure of heart, he would prevail in the end.

 In defense of this naiveté, Relan had spend many of his formative years listening to wandering minstrels trying to coax a meal out of flint-hearted farmers with song at the village longhouse.
 He knew them all by heart.
 And in not a single one of them had the hero ever stopped to check the doors he ran past.

 Relan ran on and on, running out of patience before he ran out of breath.
-He trotted to a halt and spun around, searching the blameless buildings of old Robrecht town as if they had personally wronged him.
+He trotted to a halt and spun around, glaring the blameless buildings of old Robrecht town as if they had personally wronged him.
 But, in the end, he was left with the ugly fact, they had gotten away with with love of his young life.

-Cursing his luck and the perfidious sorcery with which Sabriella had snatched away from him, he returned to where he had lost her.
+Cursing his luck and the perfidious sorcery with which Sabriella had been snatched away from him, he returned to where he had lost her.
 The wretched man was still sobbing in the middle of the street.

-When he heard Relan's sandals scrape the street, the man looked up and said, "She is my sister.
+When he heard Relan's sandals, the man looked up and said, "She is my sister.
 Oh cruel gods, it is all my fault."
 He dropped his head and his long, stringy hair fell across his face.
 Sobs shook his shoulders.

 Relan picked the man up and set him on his feet.
-He weighed almost nothing.
+The wretch weighed almost nothing.
 "Who?" he asked.
 "Where?"

 "It's all my fault," he repeated.
-His large dark eyes seemed like haunted, sunken pits against his pale skin.
+His large dark eyes seemed like haunted pits sunk into his pale skin.
 "The dice.
 I lost too much money at dice.
 And they have come for her."

 Relan said, "I can rescue her!"

 "You?
 You have money?"

-"No, I have no money, but I have courage."
+"No. I have no money, but I have courage."

 "Courage?" he said, as he looked off into a hopeless middle distance.
 "They won't take courage.
 I owe them money.
 Do you have money?
 Can you get money.
 I meant to get money at dice.
 But..." and here the pitful sobbing took over once again.

 "I can rescue her!
-If you would tell me where they have taken her."
+If you would but tell me where they have taken her."

 "No, they would kill her before they would let you have her.
 No, money is the only way.
 It is the only way to do anything in this world."
 The man with hopeless eyes said.